rotemlv/graphs/README.md

 Besidees the simple examples, main.py contains two plotting functions for graphs (using the networkx module), which allow us to visualize graphs (both weighted and un-weighted).
 Graph class (defined in main.py) allows creating a generic graph with the relevant data.

+network_graph.py:

-The file network_graph.py holds some examples for using a flow network with the FlowNetwork class.
+Holds some examples for using a flow network with the FlowNetwork class.

 External modules required for plotting: networkx, matplotlib